osenn15/DS202-Final-Project/README.md

-For this question we wanted to look at how diet and physical activity affect the rates of diabetes and whether prioritizing one over the other leads to different chances of getting diabetes.
+For this question we wanted to look at how diet and physical activity affect the rates of diabetes and whether prioritizing one over the other could lead to different chances of getting diabetes.
 In this survey the only features that pertain to diet are the variables Fruits and Veggies.
 Recall from the description of these variables that they are both categorical with 0 indicating no fruits or vegetables eaten during the day and 1 indicating fruit or vegetable consumption one or more times